 Ever walked through your apartment at night without turning on the light?
 Then try this mindfulness exercise during the day.
 Close your eyes and try to find your way around your home.
 How many steps does it take you to get from the kitchen to your bathroom?
 What looks familiar?
 After all, you walk through your home every day, but don't focus all your attention on the pathways.
 Change that and try to perceive yourself and your surroundings in a new way.

 Notice your own feelings.
-Live every moment, accept yourself as you are.
+Live every moment, accept you as you are.
 Your LIFEteam wishes you a lot of fun!